ndohshanuella/portfolio/README.md

 ### Key Features <a name="key-features"></a>

-- Understanding Git, GitHub and GitHub Workflow
+- Understanding Git, GitHub and Portfolio
 - Configuring Linters
-- Creating pull requests and merging
+- Creating push requests and merging

 A demo link will be uploaded subsequently.